avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 With the additional sovereignty Subnets gain from the P-Chain, Subnet staking tokens are no longer locked on the P-Chain for Permissionless Subnets.
 This poses a new security consideration for Subnet Validators: Malicious Subnets can choose to remove validators at will and take any funds that the Subnet Validator has on the Subnet.
 The P-Chain only provides the guarantee that Subnet Validators can retrieve the remaining $AVAX Balance for their Validator via an `ExitValidatorSetTx`.
 Any assets on the Subnet is entirely under the purview of the Subnet.
 The onus is now on Subnet Validators to vet the Subnet's security.

-With a long window of expiry (48 hours) for the warp messages in `RegisterSubnetValidatorTx` and `SetSubnetValidatorManagerTx`, transaction spam of these transactions could lead to high memory pressure on the P-Chain.
+With a long window of expiry (48 hours) for the warp message in `RegisterSubnetValidatorTx`, transaction spam of these transactions could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

 ## Open Questions